fixing patio stains without harsh chemicals

 1. Vinegar and water solution

-• Mix equal parts white vinegar and water in a bucket or spray bottle
+• Mix equal parts white vinegar and water

-• Scrub using a stiff-bristle brush
+• Scrub with a stiff-bristle brush

-• Rinse thoroughly with a garden hose to prevent residue buildup
+• Rinse thoroughly with a garden hose

 2. Baking soda paste

-• Scrub gently, then rinse with clean water
+• Scrub gently, then rinse

 3. Oxygenated bleach (not chlorine bleach)